karlek/reason/doc/steps.md

 Step 10 - Magic

-Add item effects, special monster attacks, spells.
-Add items and monsters to test them.
+Add special monster attacks, spells.
 You don't need all the possible effects right away, just the ones that are needed for the next step.

 Step 11 - Simple game